futoin/specs/draft/ftn8.2_master_auth.md

 It must be possible only if invoking Service signs any message with particular derived key - implicit approval to provide Derived Key to particular Service.

+Only Master Secret with empty or matching `scope` must be accepted for new Secret exchange to mitigate unauthorized access with Master Secret recovered from scoped derived key.
+So, Master Secret with empty `scope` is seen as "main".

 There are various options:

 1. Use one global Master Secret with high risk of its recovery through derived key.